This page contains information about kerbside recycling, including what can and cannot be recycled.

 If your bin is damaged please bring it in when picking up the new one so we can recycle it.
 Replacement bins are free of charge.

-A recycling service for old and unwanted electronic items such as computers, printers, television sets etc is provided at Resort, rural transfer stations and by EcoSolutions in Bank Street, Whangarei.
+A recycling service for old and unwanted electronic items such as computers, printers, television sets etc is provided at Resort and rural transfer stations.
 It is a user-pay scheme and items are sent to Auckland for recycling.